 - Sleeping: Please bring either a sleeping Bag or wool blanket for warmth.
 A hammock or foam mat/pad can be brought for comfort if you choose.

 - Day Pack

 - Food - we provide 3 meals a day.
-Just bring snacks for the duration of the course.
+Bring snacks for the duration of the course if you choose.